BBQ Pulled Pork Crock Pot Recipe

-Slow cooker pulled pork sandwiches are the easiest way to make one of the tastiest American sandwiches that I know.
+This bbq pulled pork crock pot recipe is insanely delicious, and is the easiest way to make one of the tastiest classic American sandwiches.

 As an Amazon Associate I earn from qualifying purchases.

-There’s no need, because even if the weather doesn’t cooperate, and you can’t barbecue outside–no worries, because this pulled pork is made in a slow cooker
+Even if the weather doesn’t cooperate, and you can’t barbecue outside–no worries, because this bbq pulled pork uses a slow cooker overnight!

-The secret ingredient is beer, but don’t be alarmed if you don’t like beer as there’s no beer flavor (trust me, because I dislike beer).
+The secret ingredient is beer, but don’t be alarmed if you don’t like beer as there’s overpowering flavor (trust me, because I dislike beer).
 Beer lovers, you’ll just need another bottle to enjoy with the sandwich.
-When the meat is ready, the alcohol has cooked away, so kiddies can eat it too!
+When the meat is ready, the alcohol has cooked away, so the kiddies can eat it too!
+Beer is also much healthier than using root beer or a soda, like Coke.

 Ingredients